- Figure out why you're not seeing the right experience in a Personalization campaign

 1. Check that the snippet is configured

 Once the console is open, type optimizely.
-If it returns an object, then Personalization is enabled.
-A returned object might look something like this:
+If it returns an object, Personalization is enabled.
+If it returns an error, such as

 Check that the snippet installed synchronously at the top of the page.